archivesspace-deprecated/aspace-public-formats/README.md

 The HTML output works by first requesting the EAD, then performing an XSLT transform on the XML.
 There are a couple of additional requirements for the html output to work:

-- clone the ead xslt repository
+- clone the ead xslt repository from `https://github.com/tingletech/ead_basic_xslt`
-- set the path to the xslt repository
+- install xsltproc
-- set the url for ead html css
+- set the path to xsltproc and the xslt repository in `public/plugin_init.rb`

 Compatibility
 -----------------